atom0520/Roll-Your-Pokeball/README.md

 # Roll-a-Ball
 A rolling ball game I made for an assignment of my University VR course.
+The game was made with Unity 2017.1.1f1.

 ### Game Rule
 Roll your pokeball to catch(collide with) pokemons(cubes).
 Meanwhile the pokemons would dodge and attack you.